tekknolagi/tekknolagi.github.com/_posts/2023-12-15-typed-c-extensions.md

 Since we used `cpdef` instead of `cdef`, Cython will also generate a wrapper C extension function so that this function can be called from Python.

-This means that the generated Cython code looks like (a much uglier version of):
+This means that the generated Cython code looks like (a much uglier version of) below. **You don't need to understand or really even read the big blob** of cleaned-up generated code below.
+You just need to say "ooh" and "aah" and "wow, so many if-statements and so much allocation and so many function calls."

 <!-- NOTE: this is worse, even, since it's unwrapping fastcall too -->